Arsenal vs Stoke City

 NO cash machines are available inside the stadium and supporters wishing to purchase refreshments are advised to bring cash as queues to pay by card are sometimes significantly longer.

-From the Britannia Stadium take the M6 southbound to join the M1.
+From the bet365 Stadium take the M6 southbound to join the M1.

 Continue southbound towards London, leaving the M1 at Junction 2 following A1 (Great North Way) towards North Circular Road East.